kumpmati/svelte-timer-store/README.md

 # Svelte timer store

-Simple timer store with support for pausing and laps, with zero dependencies (apart from svelte).
+Simple timer store with support for pausing and laps.

 ## Installation